apereo/cas/cas-server-documentation/installation/Infinispan-Ticket-Registry.md

 ---

 # Infinispan Ticket Registry
-Infinispan integration is enabled by including the following dependency in the Maven WAR overlay:
+Infinispan integration is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>